ibexa/documentation-developer/docs/search/extensibility/create_custom_sort_clause.md

 description: Create custom Sort Clause to use with Solr and Elasticsearch search engines.
 ---

-# Create custom Search Criterion
+# Create custom Sort Clause

 To create a custom Sort Clause, do the following.